Skip to Content

 The beautiful wooden decor feels warm and comforting.
 It’s the kind of place where you can settle in with your friends to chat until your coffee goes cold.

-Though, since it’s some of the best coffee in Notting Hill – you might not want to let it go to waste.
+Though, we have to say it’s some of the best coffee this sleek London neighbourhood can boast – you might not want to let it go to waste.

 Biscuiteers